 - Coverage is considered unaffordable - The minimum amount you would have paid for employer-sponsored coverage or a bronze level health plan (depending on your circumstances) is more than a certain percentage of your actual household income for the year as computed on your tax return.

 - Short coverage gap - You went without coverage for less than three consecutive months during the year.
-See IRS FAQ 19 for a definition.

 - In Drake Tax, a short gap in coverage is calculated automatically from the 8965 entries, unless the gap includes January.